altimmons/LangNotes/Linux/ShellNotes.md

 8.  };

-I’ve made use of the [ (aka test) application to see if the number of arugments is other than the expected two.
+I've made use of the [ (aka test) application to see if the number of arugments is other than the expected two.
 If there are more or less than two arguments, the function willl echo a usage statement and set the value of "${?}" to 1. "${?}" is called a _return code_.
-I’ll discuss return codes in a little bit.
+I'll discuss return codes in a little bit.
 If there _are_ two arguments, the command runs using the first argument as an argument to tar cf – and the second command as an argument to cd.
 For more information on [ read its man page (man [.)

-Ok, so positional parameters are fun, but what if I don’t care about placement and I need to pass _all_ arguments to a command within my function? "${*}" is just what you’re looking for.
+Ok, so positional parameters are fun, but what if I don't care about placement and I need to pass _all_ arguments to a command within my function? "${*}" is just what you're looking for.

 [View Raw Code](http://samrowe.com/wordpress/advancing-in-the-bash-shell/#)[?](http://www.oriontransfer.co.nz/software/jquery-syntax)